xzYue/odoo/doc/reference/workflows.rst

 actions (such as clicking on a button), changes to records, or arbitrary Python code.

-All in all, Odoo's workflow system provides:
+All in all, Modoo's workflow system provides:

 * a description of the evolution of a record (document) over time
 * automatic actions based on various and flexible conditions